 This mirror automatically adjusts for headlight glare from vehicles behind you.
 You can turn the feature on or off by pressing the button at the base of the mirror.
-A light will illuminate to indicate when the dimming feature is activated.
+A light next to the button will illuminate to indicate when the dimming feature is activated.